Generic Name: fenofibric acid

 USE IN SPECIFIC POPULATIONS

-In pregnant rats given oral dietary doses of 14, 127, and 361 mg/kg/day from gestation day 6–15 during the period of organogenesis, adverse developmental findings were not observed at 14 mg/kg/day (less than 1 times the MRHD, based on body surface area comparisons; mg per m2).
-At higher multiples of human doses evidence of maternal toxicity was observed.
+In pregnant rats given oral dietary doses of 14, 127, and 361 mg/kg/day from gestation day 6-15 during the period of organogenesis, no adverse developmental findings were observed at 14 mg/kg/day (less than the clinical exposure at the maximum recommended human dose [MRHD] of 300 mg fenofibrate daily, equivalent to 135 mg daily, based on body surface area comparisons).
+Increased fetal skeletal malformations were observed at maternally toxic doses (361 mg/kg/day, corresponding to 12 times the clinical exposure at the MRHD) that significantly suppressed maternal body weight gain.

 The use of Fibricor should be avoided in patients who have severe renal impairment [see Contraindications (4)].
 Dose reduction is required in patients with mild-to-moderate renal impairment [see Dosage and Administration (2.4) and Clinical Pharmacology (12.3)].
 Monitoring renal function in patients with renal impairment is recommended.